Meet our staff

 Learning Support team

-Learning Support Officer - Annie Tyhuis
+Learning Support Officer

-The Oodgeroo Unit Recruitment, Events and Communications team is focused on the recruitment of prospective Aboriginal and Torres Strait Islander students in the various degrees QUT has to offer.
-The team actively promotes the Oodgeroo Unit and QUT to Indigenous communities locally and nationally.
-We are the first point of contact for:
+Our Recruitment and Community Engagement team is focused on the recruitment of prospective Aboriginal and Torres Strait Islander students.
+We actively promote the Oodgeroo Unit and QUT to Aboriginal and Torres Strait Islander communities locally and nationally.

 - Aboriginal and Torres Strait Islander people wishing to study at QUT